rjar2020/my-bookshelf/README.md

 # My Bookshelf

-A record of the last Thirty-four (34) books I have read
+A record of the last Thirty-six (36) books I have read

 ## Top 10
 - ["Extreme Programming Explained: Embrace Change (2nd Edition)" by Kent Beck, Cynthia Andres - 2004]
+- ["What You Do Is Who You Are" by Ben Horowitz - 2019]
 - ["Monolith to Microservices" by Sam Newman - 2019]
 - ["Accelerate" by Nicole Forsgren, Jez Humble, Gene Kim - 2018]
-- ["Test Driven Development: By Example" by Kent Beck - 2002]
 - ["Homage to Catalonia" by George Orwell - 1938]
 - ["The Manager's Path" by Camille Fournier - 2017]
 - ["Capital and Ideology" by Thomas Piketty (Catalan Edition) - 2019]